 Bring your full self to work: building an inclusive, diverse and authentic environment

-A daughter of two Ghanaian immigrants, a mother, and one of the few women and people of color at the C-Level of not one, not two, but three Fortune 500 companies, Bozoma Saint John is a living embodiment of how diversity is an asset in all businesses and organizations.
+A daughter of two Ghanaian immigrants, a mother, and one of the few women and people of color at the C-Level of not one, not two, but three Fortune 500 companies, Netflix CMO Bozoma Saint John is a living embodiment of how diversity is an asset in all businesses and organizations.
 Having spent her early childhood in Nairobi Kenya, Washington DC, and Accra Ghana, Bozoma has consistently infused her work with her unique identity and experiences—tapping into new, overlooked markets, and implementing cutting-edge strategies with cultural savvy-- with tremendous success.
 In this empowering and illuminating talk, Bozoma shares the meaning of “bringing your full self to work” and how an emphasis on unity and authenticity can bring both personal and professional success.
 Drawing on her own remarkable life and career, and all its ups and downs, she reveals why and how to create an environment that supports all aspects of people’s lives.
 Powerfully candid and inspiring, Bozoma opens up about the loss of her husband to cancer and learning how to cope with grief and raise her daughter while managing a demanding corporate job.
 She also shares the career advice she learned to ignore-- to never wear bright red nail polish or lipstick and to stay understated in order to be taken seriously.
 Just as Bozoma learned to dress and act the way that felt most natural to her—in a way that reflected her bold, powerful self—she empowers her audience to embrace all aspects of their identity and personality, and express themselves regardless of their work environment.

-Boz has been recognized for her breakthrough work by both the industry and her peers, having been inducted into Billboard’s Women in Music 2018 Hall of Fame and in 2014, she was inducted into the American Advertising Federation Hall of Achievement in 2014.
-She currently sits on its Executive Committee.
-She was named to The Hollywood Reporter’s 2018 Women in Entertainment Power 100 list and 2016’s Executive of the Year by Billboard Magazine, featured in Fortune Magazine’s Disruptors, Innovators & Stars 40 Under 40 feature, Billboard’s Top Executives 40 Under 40 and Power 100 lists, Fast Company’s 100 Most Creative People, Ad Age’s 50 Most Creative People, Ebony Magazine’s 100 Powerful Executives, Black Enterprise’s Most Powerful Women in Business, Fortune Magazine’s 2018 list of Most Influential CMOs, and made the cover of AdWeek as one of the most exciting personalities in Advertising, and the cover of Working Mother magazine.
+Boz has been recognized for her breakthrough work by both the industry and her peers.
+She has been inducted into Billboard’s Women in Music 2018 Hall of Fame and in 2014, she was inducted into the American Advertising Federation Hall of Achievement, where she currently sits on their Executive Committee.
+She was named to The Hollywood Reporter’s 2018 Women in Entertainment Power 100 list and 2016’s Executive of the Year by Billboard Magazine; she has been featured in Fortune Magazine’s Disruptors, Innovators & Stars 40 Under 40 feature, Billboard’s Top Executives 40 Under 40 and Power 100 lists, Fast Company’s 100 Most Creative People, Ad Age’s 50 Most Creative People, Ebony Magazine’s 100 Powerful Executives, Black Enterprise’s Most Powerful Women in Business, Fortune Magazine’s 2018 list of Most Influential CMOs, and made the cover of Adweek as one of the most exciting personalities in Advertising.
 Additionally, Boz has been awarded African Health Now’s Inaugural Gift of Life Leadership Award as well as BET’s Leading Women Defined Butterfly Award.
-In March, 2017, she was named as a Henry Crown Fellow by the Aspen Institute.
+In March, 2017, she was named as a Henry Crown Fellow in the Aspen Institute.
 During the 2020 Spring semester, Professor Frances Frei of Harvard Business School used Saint John’s successful marketing career as a case study in her MBA class, “Leading Difference.”
 Boz appeared as a guest lecturer for the Harvard MBA students, delving deep into the tactical and pivotal marketing moves she made throughout her career, which she now credits as intrinsic to her success.
 Most recently, Saint John launched a podcast alongside award-winning journalist Katie Couric, “Back to Biz with Katie and Boz,” which explores the ways thought leaders, CEOs and innovators are responding to the societal shifts that have been ushered in by the coronavirus pandemic.